 Junior Development, Performance or Adult Development Qualification

 PTR Master of Tennis programs are designed to develop the knowledge and expertise of coaches to the highest and most comprehensive level, in all aspects of coaching.
 To attend a Master of Tennis program, the coach must already hold the respective PTR Level 1 Certification at the Professional level and meet the necessary requirements to be accepted.
 Each program consists of 18 separate, but linked, courses.

-In July 2011, the PTR Master of Tennis – Performance received accreditation from NCACE – the National Council on Accreditation of Coaching Education (a division of APHERD).
+PTR Master of Tennis – has received accreditation from NCACE – the National Council on Accreditation of Coaching Education (a division of APHERD).